How Much Does It Cost to Refinance a Mortgage?

 - Typical Range: 2 to 6 percent of the loan amount

 Buying a home is one of the largest expenses many people will take on in their lifetime.
-Most buyers don’t have the cash to purchase a house outright, which means they will turn to mortgage lenders to help finance their home purchase.
+Most buyers don’t have the cash to purchase a house outright, which means they need to will turn to mortgage lenders to help finance their home purchase.
 But since mortgages are long-term loans and interest rates can fluctuate over time, homeowners may find themselves wanting to refinance their current mortgage to take advantage of a lower interest rate or a shorter loan term.

 A mortgage refinance is essentially a new loan that replaces the old one.
 For that reason, the cost to refinance a mortgage can be high, with most homeowners paying between 2 and 6 percent of the total loan amount.
 That means the actual cost will vary among homeowners, and the higher the loan amount, the more expensive it will be to refinance.
 This guide will explain the factors that make up the cost to refinance a home, the different types of refinancing options, the reasons for and benefits of refinancing, the various ways borrowers can save, and the questions homeowners will want to ask their lender before refinancing.